 LinkedIn: www.linkedin.com/in/rukayyat-modupe-kolawole-cfa/

-Rukayyat earned an MSc in Finance and Investment Management with a Distinction.
+Rukayyat earned an MSc in Finance and Investment Management with Distinction.
 In 2020, she earned a double Diploma Executive MBA at Mannheim Business School, Germany, and ESSEC Business School, France.
 She is a Chartered Financial Analyst.

 ▪ ▪ ▪